 Teachers, please see Meadowcroft’s First Peoples School Programs Guide for information on utilizing this gigapan exploration in your classroom.

-This project was made possible through the generous support of the Claude Worthington Benedum Foundation.
+This project was made possible through the generous support of the Claude Worthington Benedum Foundation, and through partnership with Carnegie Mellon University’s CREATE Lab.